dreamingechoes/create-an-mvp-with-phoenix-framework/README.md

 ## The Idea

+The product we want to create will be a simple application which with we can sync all our notes in the cloud.
+For the **MVP**, we just need to store the **user’s information**, a series of **blocknotes** created by the user, and the **notes** which belongs to the **blocknotes**.

+**Always start with something simple**, and growth on and on.

 <p align="center"><img src="./files/images/schemas.png"></p>

 ## Environment Setup

+We’ll need to install the following dependencies:

+Erlang

+Elixir

+Phoenix Framework

+Node.js

+PostgreSQL

 ### Natively

+Erlang: erlang.org/doc/installation_guide/INSTALL.html

+Elixir: elixir-lang.org/install.html

+Phoenix Framework: hexdocs.pm/phoenix/installation.html

+Node.js: nodejs.org/en/download/package-manager

+PostgreSQL: postgresql.org/docs/current/static/tutorial-install.html

 ### Version Manager

+asdf: Extendable version manager with support for Ruby, Node.js, Elixir Erlang & more.

+github.com/asdf-vm/asdf

 ### Docker

+We can recreate the setup of our servers to work in development in the same conditions.

+Key files: Dockerfile and docker-compose.yml

+docs.docker.com/install

+github.com/dreamingechoes/docker-elixir-phoenix

 ## Phoenix Application Structure

 ### Config Files

+We have a series of files in the root of the application:

+mix.exs: main application configuration.

+.formatter.exs: configuration for the mix format task.

+.credo.exs: configuration for Credo.

 ### Assets

+Folder with all the stuff related with the application’s assets:

+Brunch config (brunch is used by default by Phoenix)

+CSS

+Javascript

+Static files

 ### Application Config

+Folder with all the definitions of the main application configuration, as well as the different environments:

+config.exs

+dev.exs

+prod.exs

+test.exs

 ### Lib

+Contains the core of the application, both business logic and web implementation.

 ### Priv

+Contains internationalization and database files:

+gettext folder: internationalization files.

+repo folder: migrations and database seeds.

 ### Test

+All about application tests, both unit and integration.

 ## Modeling The Business Logic

+Inside the LIB folder, we have a place in which we can define all the business logic of our application.

+Contexts: hexdocs.pm/phoenix/contexts.html

+Schemas: hexdocs.pm/ecto/Ecto.Schema.html

+application.ex: hexdocs.pm/elixir/Application.html

+repo.ex

 ### Contexts